CoCoEdit: Content-Consistent Image Editing via Region Regularized Reinforcement Learning: Methods

 \textbf{Mask Annotation.} Given the original samples, we first annotate the editing masks using Qwen2.5-VL-72B~\cite{Qwen25VL} and SAM 2~\cite{ravi2024sam}, generating masks of the whole OmniEdit dataset and those samples without masks in the ImgEdit dataset.

-\textbf{Instruction and Mask Augmentation.} The annotated masks are then used as conditions to refine the original instructions.
-For the editing type of object addition, we also input the edited images to align with the masks and instructions.
+\textbf{Instruction and Mask Augmentation.} The annotated masks are then used as conditions to refine the original instructions. {We use MLLM to supplement simple instructions by injecting spatial positioning and object attributes based on the mask.
+This refinement explicitly helps the model learn the semantic mapping between instruction, edit region, and non-edit region, which is crucial for content-consistent editing.} For the editing type of object addition, we also input the edited images to align with the masks and instructions.
 The refined instructions are more precisely aligned with the original image and the editing mask, benefiting the region-based rewards and constraints in the CoCoEdit training process.
 Moreover, some editing types, \textit{e.g.}, replace and motion, often introduce contents with different shapes from the edited targets.
 Thus, we dilate the masks to expand the editing region, ensuring that newly generated contents can be covered as complete as possible.

-\textbf{Data Filtering.} The refined instruction, the dilated mask, and the original sample are evaluated and filtered by Qwen2.5-VL-72B, as shown in the green part of~\cref{fig:method_data_1}.
-Different from the filtering protocol used in previous editing datasets \cite{wei2024omniedit,ye2025imgedit}, which mainly focus on the editing effects, we evaluate the instruction clarity, mask accuracy, and target prominence to ensure the guidance of region consistency.
-Finally, we keep the samples with higher scores, and each sample consists of original image, refined instruction, and dilated mask.
+\textbf{Data Filtering.} The refined instructions, the dilated masks, and the original samples are evaluated and filtered by Qwen2.5-VL-72B, as shown in the green part of~\cref{fig:method_data_1}. {Different from the filtering protocol used in previous editing datasets \cite{wei2024omniedit,ye2025imgedit}, which mainly focus on the editing effects, we evaluate the instruction clarity, mask accuracy, and target prominence to ensure the guidance of region consistency.
+We focus more on the quality of the condition signals (i.e., text and mask) to ensure correct regional guidance during training.} Finally, we keep the samples with higher scores, and each sample consists of the original image, the refined instruction, and the dilated mask. {Since RL training learns from the generated samples via reward feedback, it eliminates the costly need to annotate high-quality edited images as GT.}

 \cref{fig:method_data_2} summarizes the composition and statistics of our CoCoEdit-40K dataset, which comprises 6 local editing tasks with explicit edit regions: Replace, Remove, Add, Attribute, Background, and Motion.
-Although we do not include global editing tasks in our dataset, the finetuned models also demonstrate competitive performance on these tasks.
-Please note that \textbf{the masks are only used in CoCoEdit training}, and \textbf{they are not required for inference}, ensuring a fair comparison with baselines.
-Detailed prompts and dataset statistics are provided in \textbf{Appendix \ref{sec:appd_dataset}}.
+Although we do not include global editing tasks in our dataset, the finetuned models also demonstrate competitive performance on these tasks. {Different from existing fine-grained editing methods such as FireEdit~\cite{zhou2025fireedit}, which requires explicit spatial grounding at inference time, CoCoEdit \textbf{only uses masks as spatial guidance during training}, and \textbf{is completely mask-free in inference}, ensuring a fair comparison with baselines. }Detailed prompts and dataset statistics are provided in \textbf{Appendix \ref{sec:appd_dataset}}.